Hepatitis and HIV Testing Urged for Beckley Clinic’s Stress-Test Subjects

 Hepatitis B and C are blood-borne viruses that are often transmitted though intravenous drug use and sexual contact and are frequently found in people who are also HIV positive.
 Both hepatitis B and C can lead to severe liver dysfunction, sometimes resulting in death.

-If you have received the Department of Health letter on this matter or believe that you might have been infected at the Raleigh Heart Clinic, a West Virginia medical malpractice attorney with the Calwell Practice can review your situation and help pursue a possible claim against the responsible parties.
+If you have received the Department of Health letter on this matter or believe that you might have been infected at the Raleigh Heart Clinic, a West Virginia medical malpractice attorney with the Calwell Luce diTrapano PLLC can review your situation and help pursue a possible claim against the responsible parties.